 The Open edX platform is used by many of the world’s premier educational institutions as well as private sector companies, public sector institutions, NGOs, non-profits, and educational technology startups, and the project’s global community of service providers continues to make the platform accessible to ever-smaller organizations.
 If you plan to create and offer educational content to a broad audience, you should consider using the Open edX platform.

 There are multiple ways to install the software, which might be an unwelcome surprise, at least initially.
 But you get the same application software with the same feature set regardless of how you go about installing Open edX.
 The default installation includes a fully functioning learning management system (LMS) for online learners plus a full-featured course management studio (CMS) that your instructor teams can use to author original course content.
-You can think of the CMS as a “Wordpress” of course content creation and management, and the LMS as a “Magento” of course marketing, distribution, and consumption.
+The CMS component is your gateway to creating a learning hub, while the LMS component helps users find and use the lessons they need.

 Open edX application software is device-agnostic and fully responsive, and with modest effort, you can also publish native iOS and Android apps that seamlessly integrate to your instance’s backend.
 The code repositories for the Open edX platform, the native mobile apps, and the installation scripts are all publicly available on GitHub.

 The Open edX platform GitHub repository contains performant, production-ready code that is suitable for organizations of all sizes.
 Thousands of programmers from hundreds of institutions regularly contribute to the edX repositories, and the platform is a veritable case study on how to build and manage a complex enterprise application the right way.
 So even though you’re certain to face a multitude of concerns about how to move the platform into production, you should not lose sleep about the general quality and robustness of the Open edX Platform codebase itself.